Westfield School, Sheffield: The Vikki Orvice Library

-The new school building included a library but this was soon converted into the Mega ICT suite.
+The new school building included a library but this was converted into a ICT suite.
 In October 2019 this was converted back into a library, which was opened by children's author and comedian, David Baddiel.
 The library is named after sports journalist and former Westfield student, Vikki Orvice.

 Academic performance

-Like most secondary schools in Sheffield, it does not have a sixth form, but Westfield students have priority access into Silverdale Sixth Form (part of Chorus Education Trust), which is regularly one of the highest achieving sixth forms in Sheffield.
+Like most secondary schools in Sheffield, it does not have a sixth form, but Westfield students have priority access into Silverdale School sixth form (part of Chorus Education Trust).

-In 2014, the school received an Ofsted judgement of "Requires Improvement".
+In 2014, the school received an Ofsted judgement of Requires Improvement.
+As of 2026, the most recent inspection was in 2023, also with a judgement of Requires Improvement.

-Westfield School became a new academy within Chorus Education Trust on 1 December 2018.
-Ofsted usually inspects all new schools within their third year of operation.
-Until that time, there is no current Ofsted judgement on the school.